David Soto

-David Soto Sánchez (born 16 October 1993) is a Spanish footballer who plays for Segunda Federación club Conquense as a centre-back.
+David Soto Sánchez (born 16 October 1993) is a Spanish footballer who plays for Segunda Federación club Intercity as a centre-back.

 Club career

 Born in Ourense, Galicia, Soto played youth football with local Celta de Vigo.
 Still a junior, he and made his senior debuts with the reserves in the 2009–10 season, in Segunda División B.

 On 4 June 2011 Soto appeared in his first game as a professional, starting in a 3–0 home win against FC Cartagena in the Segunda División championship.
 It was his only appearance with the main squad, however.

 On 5 August 2015 Soto moved to another reserve team, UD Almería B also in the third tier.
 The following 13 July, he signed for CD Boiro.